HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 - Increase AIX maximum number of processes per user to 4096.

-The default 500 processes per user is too low for database server, we increase it to 4096 in our AIX environment.
+The default 500 processes per user is too low for database server, we increased it to 4096 in our AIX environment.
 To increase it,

 chdev -l sys0 -a maxuproc=’4096’